lloydshark/aws-clojurescript-lambda/README.md

 If you've been reading along with the advancements about requiring node modules you might be tempted to do something fancy here.
 Don't.
 The simple js/require is your friend.
 See lambda.aws namespace.
+If you were tagetting the browser then this advice might change - but given we are targeting node then this is not necessary.

 #### Don't set \*main-cli-fn\*

-This interferes with the execution.
+This interferes with the execution of your lambda as your main function is automatically call.
 We export our functions directly for use (see index.js).

 ## License